 Things to Do Nearby

 There are so many things to do just steps off the Monon Trail.
 Check out downtown Carmel’s Arts and Design District on Main Street.
 There are lots of dining options, including Bazbeaux Pizza, Bub’s Burgers and Ice Cream and the Pint Room.
-Coming this spring, don’t miss the new 3UP cocktail bar and Anthony’s Chophouse as well as Sun King Spirits.
+If you're looking for a more upscale experience, don’t miss the 3UP Rooftop Bar and Anthony’s Chophouse, as well as Sun King Carmel in Midtown Carmel.
 On a Saturday in summer, visit the Carmel Farmers’ Market near the Center for the Performing Arts and Carmel City Center.
 Further south, hop off and explore The Waterpark at the Monon Community Center.